Vox at the Russell Hotel Trade Fair, August 1964

-The item selected for special mention by the press in 1964 - probably at the recommendation of Jennings - was the Vox "all-in-one" six-channel PA unit.
-The piece from "Record Mirror" (below) notes further things of interest.
+The item selected for special mention in certain sectors of the press - probably at the recommendation of Jennings - was the Vox "all-in-one" six-channel PA unit.
+The piece from "Record Mirror" (above) notes further things of interest.

 1964 was the first year in which attendance at the show was restricted to dealers - the public was "banned" as "Melody Maker" magazine put in - see below.